bridgecrew-perf6/ec2-code-deploy/README.md

-# EC2 Cookbook
+# Coldwave EC2 Deployment Cookbook
 ## Setup
 ### EC2 Instance
-Connect via ssh to the instance to access the command line and run the following commands to setup the instance.
+Connect via ssh to the instance to access the command line and run the following commands to set up the instance.
   1. Update yum.
 Optional, but considered best practices.
         ```shell
         sudo yum update -y